-Percentage of women in our global executive population
+Percentage of women in senior leadership

-Our executive population is defined as: those one and two reporting levels below the CEO of Standard Life Aberdeen PLC.
+Our senior leadership is defined as: those one and two reporting levels below the CEO of abrdn plc.
 We do not include administrative employees in our total, who are removed based on their job title.
-Data on both gender and reporting level is maintained and extracted from our Workday people system.
+We exclude anyone on garden leave and include those on any other form of leave (including but not restricted to maternity, paternity, and Armed Forces leave).
+Data on both gender and reporting level is maintained and extracted from our Workday people system.1